“GET IN THERE!”

-Animation by Isadore Freleng and Rollin Hmilton.
-A Looney Tune released in August, 1931.
+Animation by Isadore Freleng and Larry Martin.
+A Looney Tune released on January 9, 1932.

 As someone who has loved animals from the moment he exited the womb, I’ve also always been a fan of zoos.
 Granted, as an adult I now know that not every one of them is on the up and up, but I still think they get a bad rap.
 Many of them are really trying these days, people!
 What I’m trying to say is, I’m envious that Bosko would rather take his girlfriend on a zoological outing rather than me.
 (Even if that does mean I’d have to ride on his handlebars.)

 For the time being, it looks rather nice.
 The habitats are spacious enough, and it looks sanitary.
 Bosko’s nose even turns white.
 (That means it’s a good’un.)
 Honey’s a wee bit scared of the lion, (Wimp.) but she is fairly interested in the aquarium section.
 (Oh!… um… I… I’ll just wait for you over by the exit.
 I’m sorry I intruded on your alone time!)
 The fish inside the tank have lots of fun, playing leap-frogfish, and using an octopus as a maypole, but the sad reality is that they are just the fodder for the larger fish in the tank.
 (Nice touch making Bosko and Honey all wiggly.
 Really adds to the illusion of bent light.)

 By this point, an ostrich gets a hold of Bosko’s hat.
 Since there isn’t any employees around, Bosko is free to chase the bird into the enclosure.
 He actually manages to keep pace with the bird, and grabs it.
 In turn, his hat is swallowed.
 Bosko ain’t having none of that, and forces the bird to lay an egg.
 Even though the black coloring suggests this ostrich is male, it manages to get an egg out, and Bosko’s hat is within.